-There were no changes in the Company's approach to managing capital during the current period.
+There were no changes in the Company's approach to managing capital during the current year.
 In order to maintain or adjust the capital structure, the Company considers the following;

-- i) incremental investment and acquisition opportunities; - ii) equity and debt capital available from capital markets; - iii) equity and debt credit; - iv) sale of assets; - v) new share issuances if available on favorable terms.
+- i) incremental investment and acquisition opportunities; - ii) equity and debt capital available from capital markets; - iii) equity and debt credit; - iv) sale of assets; - vi) limiting the size of the investment program; and - vi) new share issuances if available on favorable terms.

-The Company is not subject to any external financial covenants at June 30, 2020 and 2019.
+Except as otherwise disclosed, the Company is not subject to any external financial covenants at June 30, 2021 and 2020.